MONEI/Shopify-api-node/README.md

 http://api.shopify.com/app_proxy.html

-=== Example
+### Example

     # 1

 This will create the Nodify environment with sample views.

-== After running the generator
+### After running the generator

 First, start your application:

     #how to start the node connector

-Head over: http://localhost:3000 (or whichever we call it) and enter the url of your Shopify store.
+Head over to: http://localhost:3000 (or whichever we call it) and enter the url of your Shopify store.

 After your application has been given read or read/write API permission by the store, you're ready to start experimenting with the Shopify API.

-== Be a master of the Shopify ecosystem:
+### Be a master of the Shopify ecosystem:

 http://wiki.shopify.com/Shopify_App_Development <= the roots